georgeflanagin/parsec4/README.md

 Parsec is not itself a parser for *any* language; it is a parser construction kit, which is based on the idea of monads.
 Each monad, whether it is
-one provided "in the can" by Parsec or something you write or create by combining Parsec's parts, should do these two actions:
+one provided within Parsec or something you write or create by combining Parsec's parts, should do these two actions:

 - Accept arguments that are a `str` that the monad examines, and an